zjian107-su/NABI-IO/README.md

   - [] Test CSS modules and Typography.js
 - 0629 Added first-ownership post and reorder possts in logic order
 - 0702 Finsihed all the first set of posts
+- 0702-0807 Finished the home page redesign, and implemented gallery page from the [Gatsby starter](https://www.gatsbyjs.org/starters/baobabKoodaa/gatsby-starter-photo-book/)

 ## Useful Links or Commands for Dev